As third-quarter earnings season gets underway next week, traders are bracing for more volatility in a range-bound market.» Read More

 The Fast Money traders take a look at today's biggest market movers.

-CNBC's Rick Santelli reports on bond yields from the CME.
+CNBC's Rick Santelli reports on Wednesday's 30-year Treasury auction.